Once (film): Critical response

 Once received widespread acclaim from critics.
 Upon its March 2007 release in Ireland, RTÉ's Caroline Hennessy gave the film 4 out of 5 stars and termed it "an unexpected treasure".
 About the acting, this Irish reviewer commented, "Once has wonderfully natural performances from the two leads.
 Although musicians first and actors second, they acquit themselves well in both areas.
 Irglová, a largely unknown quantity alongside the well-known and either loved or loathed Hansard, is luminous."
 Michael Dwyer of The Irish Times gave the film the same rating, calling it "irresistibly appealing" and noting that "Carney makes the point – without ever labouring it – that his protagonists are living in a changing city where the economic boom has passed them by.
 His keen eye for authentic locations is ... evident".

-Once won very high marks from U.S. critics.
+Once won very high marks from US critics.
 On Rotten Tomatoes, it holds a 97% approval rating based on 159 reviews, with an average score of 8.30/10.
 The website's critical consensus states, "A charming, captivating tale of love and music, Once sets the standard for the modern musical.
 And with Dublin as its backdrop, Once is fun and fresh."
 On Metacritic, the film has a weighted average score of 88 out of 100 based on reviews from 33 critics, indicating "universal acclaim".
 In May, on Ebert & Roeper, both Richard Roeper and guest critic Michael Phillips of the Chicago Tribune gave enthusiastic reviews.
 Phillips called it, "the most charming thing I've seen all year", "the Brief Encounter for the 21st century", his favorite music film since 1984's Stop Making Sense and said, "It may well be the best music film of our generation".
 Roeper referred to the film's recording studio scene as "more inspirational and uplifting than almost any number of Dreamgirls or Chicago or any of those multi-zillion dollar musical showstopping films.
 In its own way, it will blow you away."
 Ebert gave the film four stars out of four, saying that he was "not at all surprised" that Philips had named it the best film of the year.